cadeyrn/newtaboverride/README.md

 New Tab Override requires additional permissions, but Firefox does not prompt requests for the following:

+##### cookies

+The cookies permission is needed to prevent the loss of container information if the container tabs feature of Firefox is used.

 ##### menus

 The menus permission is needed for providing an entry in the tools menu for accessing New Tab Override's settings.